 One of the top places to visit in Hue is the Imperial City.
 The Imperial City started construction in 1804 and finished almost 30 years later in 1833.
 Gia Long who was the first Emperor of the Nguyen Dynasty commissioned the building, it stayed within the Nguyen Dynasty until 1945 when the last Emperor Bao Dai abdicated.

-Once you pass through the Noon Gate you will enter the first building – the Palace of Supreme Harmony.
+Once you pass through the Noon Gate, you will enter the first building – the Palace of Supreme Harmony.

-NB You are not allowed to take photos inside the Palace of Supreme Harmony and of the Emperor’s Throne.
+NB You are not allowed to take photos inside the Palace of Supreme Harmony and the Emperor’s Throne.

-During the Vietnam War of 1968 when the North Vietnamese attacked Hue many of the buildings inside the Imperial City were bombed.
+During the Vietnam War of 1968, when the North Vietnamese attacked Hue, many of the buildings inside the Imperial City were bombed.
 Unfortunately, there were only 10 that managed to survive.
 Slowly the buildings are being renovated.

-In 1993 Hue’s Imperial City was declared a UNESCO World Heritage Site.
+In 1993, Hue’s Imperial City was declared a UNESCO World Heritage Site.

 To Mieu Temple